Linux VPS Setup and Hardening Guide

 sudo ufw default allow outgoing

-Allows outbound traffic by default so your server can reach package mirrors and APIs.
+Allows outbound traffic by default so the server can still fetch updates and reach external services.

 1